department-of-veterans-affairs/appeals-consumer/README.md

 - Create the database if it has not already been created.
 - Run any pending migrations

+Additionally, run `make registry` to upload the schema to the registry server.

 Starting the containers
 ---